-Local Plan is on track for consultation in quarter 3 and quarter 4 in respect of the actions requested by the Inspectors.
-Publication of the Main Modifications is expected in the first half of 2021/22 with adoption expected in quarter 2 or 3 of 2021/22.
-There have been delays to the timetable set out in the Local Development Scheme as a result of COVID-19.
+Local Plan is on track for consultation in quarter 3 in respect of the actions requested by the Inspectors.
+Publication of the Main Modifications is expected in late quarter 3 with adoption expected in quarter 1 of 2021/22.
+There have been slight delays to the timetable set out in the Local Development Scheme as a result of COVID-19.